Colombia with Kids: 3-Week Family Itinerary

 There are a lot of variables in the decision about where to stay when you travel with kids: cost, location, number of bedrooms, kitchen, laundry facilities, etc.

 Our personal travel experience shows that vacation home rentals (like Airbnb or VRBO) are typically the best choice for families.
-We find that everyone gets a better sleep in their own bed in their own room, and well rested kids are happy kids.
+We find that everyone gets a better sleep in their own bed in their own room, and well-rested kids are much better, more co-operative travellers.

 Going to restaurants three meals a day with kids is exhausting, so we love having a kitchen to prepare our own meals.
 Having a washer & dryer is also a huge benefit, especially in a hot & sweaty country like Colombia.
 You’ll find a great selection of vacation home rentals around Cartagena.